Toyota-Connected-India/zokyo/README.md

 ## Usage

 A Computer Vision or ML engineer can try out different operations to finalize a configuration file for augmenting their images.
-A sample Configuration json file for Zokyo looks like this
+A sample Configuration json file for Zokyo looks like this,

 ```
 {